Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 * Desktop
     - Displays wider than 1200px

-Testing the responsiveness of the webiste is conducted in the [testing section](#testing) below.
+Testing the responsiveness of the website is conducted in the [testing section](#testing) below.

 ## Features